openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    +--------------------------------------+------------+---------+------------+------+----------+--------------+

 ***********************************************
-Configuring VM Local Storage on Controller Disk
+Configuring VM local storage on controller disk
 ***********************************************

-Review the available disk space and capacity and obtain the uuid of the physical disk
+Review the available disk space and capacity and obtain the uuid of the physical disk:

 ::